Increasing Land Supply

 Local Improvement Initiatives

-We are continuing the planned improvement works for revitalisation of Mui Wo and Tai O in stages, as well as for Ma Wan Chung under the Tung Chung New Town Extension.
-We are improving and expanding the existing mountain bike trail networks in phases and improving the sharp road bends at Keung Shan Road and South Lantau Road.
+We are continuing the planned improvement works for revitalisation of Mui Wo and Tai O in stages, as well as for Ma Wan Chung under the TCNTE.
+We are carrying out the improvement and expansion works for the mountain bike trail networks in south Lantau and the improvement works to the sharp road bends at Keung Shan Road and South Lantau Road.
 We are also working closely with the relevant departments to increase car parking spaces in south Lantau and to monitor the implementation of the first phase of traffic relaxation measures for access of tour coaches and private cars to the closed roads in south Lantau.

 Energizing Kowloon East

-At present, Kowloon East has more than two million m2 of commercial/office floor area.
-It is estimated that Kowloon East will potentially provide about seven million m2 in total in future.
-A total of 25 private development/conversion projects have been completed since 2012, producing about 480 000 m2 of commercial/office floor area.
-The estimated supply of new commercial/office floor area in Kowloon East in the coming five years is around 800 000 m2, including about 270 000 m2 from the five pieces of government land sold since 2012.
+At present, Kowloon East has more than 2.3 million m2 of commercial/office floor area.
+It is estimated that Kowloon East will potentially provide about 7 million m2 in total in future.
+A total of 30 private development/conversion projects have been completed since 2012, producing about 610 000 m2 of commercial/office floor area.
+The estimated supply of new commercial/office floor area in Kowloon East in the coming five years is around 900 000 m2, including about 370 000 m2 from the six pieces of government land sold since 2012.
 The momentum of increasing commercial/office supply in Kowloon East will continue.

 To expedite the release of development potential in Kowloon East, we are implementing gradually the relocation of the existing government facilities including the vehicle examination centres, waste recycling centre and driving test centre in the Kowloon Bay and Kwun Tong Action Areas to provide more commercial/office floor space.

-To improve connectivity and enhance walkability, we continue to formulate and implement various proposals to improve the pedestrian environment and traffic conditions in the Kowloon Bay and Kwun Tong Business Areas.
-These include carrying out preliminary design for an additional footbridge next to Kowloon Bay MTR Station to enhance connectivity with the future East Kowloon Cultural Centre and nearby residential areas.
+We continue to implement the concept of "walkable" Kowloon East to improving the pedestrian environment and traffic conditions.
+These include carrying out detailed design for an additional footbridge next to Kowloon Bay MTR Station to enhance connectivity with the future East Kowloon Cultural Centre and nearby residential areas, and detailed design for the extension and face-lifting of the pedestrian subway network connecting to Ngau Tau Kok MTR Station, face-lifting of a public transport interchange and improvement of pedestrian facilities to create a comfortable walking environment for pedestrians heading for the business area and the promenade.
 We continue to collaborate with different organisations and government departments on the back alley project with the spirit of co-creation and social inclusion to further improve pedestrian connectivity.

-“Diversity” is one of our key development strategies.
-This includes utilising unused spaces underneath Kwun Tong Bypass.
-We have just selected a non-profit-making organisation to operate the “Fly the Flyover 0123” project.
-We will adopt the place-making approach to transform the spaces into uniquely designed and vibrant venues with facilities related to culture, art, leisure as well as green and healthy city to tie in with the development along the Kwun Tong waterfront.
+"Diversity" is one of our key development strategies.
+We continue to develop the spaces beneath Kwun Tong Bypass into the “Fly the Flyover 0123" project.
+"Place-making" is applied to the project to transform the spaces into uniquely designed and vibrant venues with facilities related to culture, art, leisure as well as green and healthy city to tie in with the Kwun Tong waterfront development.

-Transformation of Kowloon East into CBD2 is a complicated process which we have to strike a balance among the needs of different stakeholders.
-As of December 2015, more than 380 briefings, seminars, workshops, forums, exhibitions and visits with more than 10 000 participants were held.
-Besides, about 100 place-making activities by various groups with more than 120 000 participants were held at “Fly the Flyover 01” and the former airport runway tip.
-We will continue to maintain a close dialogue with the community to gather public views to further improve our work on Kowloon East.
+The transformation of Kowloon East into CBD2 is a complex process, and we have to strike a balance among the needs of different stakeholders.
+As of December 2016, more than 520 briefings, seminars, workshops, forums, exhibitions and visits with more than 13 000 participants were held.
+Besides, about 200 place-making activities by various groups with more than 560 000 participants were held at "Fly the Flyover 01" and the former airport runway tip.
+We will continue to maintain a close dialogue with the community to gauge public views to further improve our work on Kowloon East.

 Enhancing Building Safety in Hong Kong

 The Government promulgated the Urban Renewal Strategy on 24 February 2011 (the 2011 URS).
-In line with the 2011 URS, the URA continues its role as an “implementer” for redevelopment by initiating redevelopment projects on its own and by responding to a joint approach from building owners to initiate redevelopment of their lot(s)/building(s) under the Demand-led Redevelopment Project Pilot Scheme.
-Up to end December 2015, URA has initiated a total of 47 redevelopment projects since its inception.
-These projects have produced/ have the potential of producing a total of about 13 800 residential units.
+In line with the 2011 URS, the URA continues its role as an "implementer" for redevelopment by initiating redevelopment projects on its own and by responding to joint approaches from building owners to initiate redevelopment of their buildings/lots under the Demand-led Redevelopment Project (Pilot Scheme).
+As of end December 2016, URA had commenced 60 redevelopment projects since its inception.
+These projects have produced/have the potential of producing a total of about 18 200 residential units.

-At the same time, URA also continues its role as a “facilitator” for redevelopment by assisting owners of old buildings to assemble property interests with a view to seeking joint sale for redevelopment in the market.
-In November 2015, URA launched the revised Facilitating Services (Pilot Scheme), under which the processing time of a facilitation scheme has been shortened from two years to nine months.
+At the same time, URA also continues its role as a "facilitator" for redevelopment by assisting owners of old buildings to assemble property interests with a view to seeking their joint sale in the market for redevelopment.
+The revised Facilitating Services (Pilot Scheme) launched in November 2015 has shortened the processing time from two years to nine months.
+The joint sale of one project site has been successfully facilitated and three applications are under processing.
+Moreover, since May 2016, a new pilot scheme has been put in place to provide facilitating services to building owners under the Civil Servants’ Co-operative Building Society Scheme and the Government Built Housing Scheme under a separate queue.
+Two applications are under processing.

 Lifts and Escalators